Dzacho/ATR_Fitting/README.md

 Requires tmm, numpy, matplotlib, scipy and multiprocessing packages (the latter not necessary, you can modify it to use only one processing thread, it was added just for us impatient with a lot of samples and processor cores).

 You are free to use and modify it, which would probably be neccessary to fit your needs and data formats.
-Don't hesitate to contact me if you needed help with any setting or modification of the script.
+Don't hesitate to contact me on mail lisjachy@cvut.cz or jachymlis@outlook.cz if you needed help with any setting or modification of the script.
 I didn't care about creating a universal tool, I created tool for me and my use case.